Nexosis/nexosis.github.io/_guides/Forecast.md

 -----

 ### Creating a Forecast Session
 Forecast sessions is the mechanism in the API to generate these predictions.
-To create a forecast session, specify the name of an existing DataSet, or provide one directly in the session creation request.
-You'll also provide the start and end dates of the forecast period.
-If the submitted DataSet includes `feature` columns, it must have values for those features over the prediction period.
+To create a forecast session, sspecify the dataset for which to forecast from, as well as the start and end dates of the forecast period.
+If the saved dataset includes `feature` columns, it must have values for those features over the prediction period.

 To understand how to submit data, you can read more in the [Sending Data](/guides/sendingdata) article.